nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 ## What We Claim, What We Do Not, and What Comes Next

-All of this is technical, and I suspect that is the other reason nobody gave the whole problem a structure: each piece was hard enough on its own, and holding all of them at once looked like a philosophy project.
+All of this is technical, which is the other reason nobody gave the whole problem a structure: each piece was hard enough on its own, and holding all of them at once looked like a philosophy project.
 It is not, once the pieces are in hand: three conditions, three residues, two marks, and a count.
-What takes discipline is keeping hold of what we are actually talking about, which is not trust in the abstract but truth, or at least the verifiable kind, and exactly where its edges are.
+What takes discipline is keeping hold of what we are actually talking about, which is not trust in the abstract but verifiable truth, and where its edges are.

 Piece by piece, our contribution is small: an exhaustive bound, and two calculi for working with claims coherently, tying together things the